 The Lupine School values our teachers.
 We look for educators who are inquisitive, observant, and reflective.
 We prioritize professional development and staying current on best practices with children.
 Most importantly?
 We love to have fun and make sure that the children in our care are having fun too!

-I've also spent time working in the music industry and in holistic health.
-I enjoy spending time with children and seeing the excitement on their faces when they discover something new or exciting!
-When I'm not teaching or furthering my education, I love to garden, see live music, go hiking, travel, and spend quality time with my husband, Tommy, two children, Walker Blue and Aubrey, and my dogs, cat, bearded dragon, and backyard chickens.
+When I'm not teaching or furthering my education, I love to garden, see live music, go hiking, travel, and spend quality time with my husband, Tommy, two children, Walker Blue and Aubrey, and my dogs, cat, bearded dragon and backyard chickens.

-My name is Andrea Mazade and this fall I will embark on my fourth year as a preschool educator.
+My name is Andrea Mazade and I have been a preschool educator for several years now.
 It’s a pleasure and a privilege to be a part of the Lupine School community – I can’t wait to begin our year at 1870 Farm.
 There will undoubtedly be so much to explore and discover!